vidyuthd/email-template-translator/README.md

 ## Licensing

-This is available under MIT License
+This is available under MIT License & BSD License

 ## Thanks